afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 as null value for creating filter integer for group values.
 For example u32 with most significant bits have u16 attribute value ID and least significant bits have u16 zero value for indicating that match with all group values.
+The attribute value ID is the significant value so that values have correct order.

 ## TOML file format